-The project team have reviewed all commonages within the catchments and selected those of highest priority for entry into the Programme during 2019 and 2020.
+The project team have reviewed all commonages within the catchments and selected those of highest priority for entry into the Programme during 2019.
 This list of commonages and the means of selection is described in the Terms and Conditions document.
-Depending on budget, commonage parcels outside of this priority list may be added in future years.
+Depending on budget, commonage parcels outside of this priority list will be added in future years.

-Eligible commonage shareholders in the priority parcels are encouraged to apply to join the Programme.
+Eligible commonage shareholders in the priority parcels are encouraged to apply to join the Programme during the initial recruitment window (spring 2019).